mmeisson/tests_42/GUIDELINE.md

 ### Library

 1. You crash in a defined behavior, you are wrong. -> 0
-2. You crash in defined a corner case : Check 1.
+2. You crash in a defined corner case : Check 1.
 3. You crash but the test is not in correction : Check 1
 4. You crash but... : Check 1... or ->

 ___
 5. You crash in an undefined behaviour ?
 There was no behaviour expected, do not care
 6. You don't know what to do with the undefined behaviour XYZ ?
 DO nothing.
-Build your functin with defined behaviour in mind, no more.
+Build your function with defined behaviour in mind, no more.
 ( Who cares about what `printf("%#.15-s\n");` does ?)
 7. You crash on a strlen(NULL) ?
 Check 5.